cgrates/cgrates/docs/architecture.rst

          Flush the database before importing -from_stordb
-         Load the tariff plan from storDb to dataDb -load_history_size int
+         Load the tariff plan from storDb to dataDb -migrate_rc8 string
-         Limit the number of records in the load history (default 10) -migrate_rc8 string
          Migrate Accounts, Actions, ActionTriggers, DerivedChargers, ActionPlans and SharedGroups to RC8 structures, possible values: *all,acc,atr,act,dcs,apl,shg
    -path string